Buša

 The Buša or Busha is a breed or group of breeds of small short-horned cattle distributed in south-eastern Europe, principally in Albania and the countries of the former Yugoslavia – Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Montenegro and Serbia.
 Related breeds include the Gurgucke, Lekbibaj and Prespa of Albania, the Gacko of Bosnia and Herzegovina, the Greek Shorthorn, the Metohija Red of Kosovo and the Rhodope Shorthorn of Bulgaria.

 History

 The Buša is a traditional breed or group of breeds of Albania and the countries of the former Yugoslavia – Bosnia, Croatia, Kosovo, Macedonia, Montenegro and Serbia.
-It forms part of a larger group of related breeds including the Gurgucke, Lekbibaj and Prespa of Albania, the Gacko or Gatacko of Bosnia and Herzegovina (after the Gatačko Polje), the Greek Shorthorn, the Metohija Red of Kosovo and the Rodopi of Bulgaria.
+It forms part of a larger group of related breeds including the Gurgucke, Lekbibaj and Prespa of Albania, the Gacko or Gatacko of Bosnia and Herzegovina, the Greek Shorthorn, the Metohija Red of Kosovo and the Rodopi of Bulgaria.
 The Anatolian Black of Turkey is also related, but more distantly, as it has some zebuine heritage.

 From the early twentieth century to the time of the Second World War, the Croatian Busa was cross-bred with bulls of the Austrian Montafon and Tyrolean Grey breeds.